cosmos/gaia/docs/docs/getting-started/quickstart.md

 ##### Start Quicksync Download

 Node Operators can decide how much of historical state they want to preserve by choosing between `Pruned`, `Default`, and `Archive`.

+* CryptoCrew provides archive snapshots for the Hub.
+See their [archive snapshot page](https://github.com/cryptocrew-validators/CryptoCrew-Validators/blob/main/chains/cosmoshub/service_Archive_Snapshot.md) for download instructions.
-See the [Quicksync.io downloads](https://quicksync.io/networks/cosmos.html) for up-to-date snapshot sizes.
+* The examples below use Chainlayer's QuickSync service.
+See their [snapshot downloads page](https://quicksync.io/networks/cosmos.html) for up-to-date snapshot sizes.

 ###### Default